tommchenry/til/github/quit-typing-your-password.md

 something like `https://github.com/USERNAME/OTHERREPOSITORY.git` or else you're already done.

-You'll need to type `git remote set-url git@github.com:USERNAME/OTHERREPOSITORY.git` (where USERNAME and OTHERREPOSITORY are your GitHub username and repo, respectively).
+You'll need to type `git remote set-url origin git@github.com:USERNAME/OTHERREPOSITORY.git` (where USERNAME and OTHERREPOSITORY are your GitHub username and repo, respectively).